luojia65/nihao/README.md

 `nihao-armelf` is a test suit for ARM favored `elf` files which enable developers to write unit tests easily with especially Cortex-M flash targets.

+By now, only limited support of Windows system and ST-Link programmers are finished.
-All contributions are welcomed!
+However, all contributions are welcomed!
 Please fire an issue or submit your pull request if you want to contribute.